 Who we are

-Graceful Growth ABA is a behavior consulting practice serving Wayne County, Mississippi and the surrounding region.
+GracefulGrowth ABA is a local ABA service serving Wayne County, Mississippi and the surrounding region for in-school ABA services and parent consultation/coaching.
+We also provide Positive Behavior Support services for HCBS settings in Mississippi & Alabama.
 Our work is rooted in Applied Behavior Analysis and built on the belief that meaningful change comes from clear procedures, practical tools, and collaboration with the people who support our clients every day.

 As BCBAs and RBTs licensed in Mississippi and Alabama, we bring clinical expertise and a strong commitment to ethical, sustainable services to our local communities.
-Graceful Growth ABA exists to make high-quality behavioral support accessible to local schools, families, and providers who are ready for evidence-based solutions that work in the real world.
+Graceful Growth ABA exists to make high-quality behavioral support accessible to local schools, families, and HCBS providers who are ready for evidence-based solutions that work in the real world.

 Who Do We Serve?

-• Students (ages 4-18) needing behavioral support in school settings
+Students (ages 4-18) needing behavioral support in school settings

-• Individuals with autism or developmental disabilities in adult residential programs across Mississippi and Alabama
+Individuals with autism or developmental disabilities in adult residential programs across Mississippi and Alabama

-• Educators, school teams, and direct-care staff seeking practical training
+Educators, school teams, and direct-care staff seeking practical training

-• Families and caregivers connected to school or residential services
+Families and caregivers connected to school or residential services

-• BCBA trainees seeking structured supervision and skill development
+BCBA trainees seeking structured supervision and skill development

 Does my child need a diagnosis of Autism Spectrum Disorder for ABA?